Iadvd/Pico8-MultipleChoiceEngine/README.md

 Music is added using a $M musicidtag, where musicidtag is a number starting from 0 onwards... (same natural order than the added songs)

+E.g. $M 0  will play the first music available at the music list of the project.

 I hope you enjoy it, cheers! :)